gabrielmoral/aws-solution-architect-associate-exam-notes/EC2.md

 Only certain types of instances can be launched in a placement group.

 You can't merge placement groups and you can't move existing instances into a placement group.

+**Elastic IP**

+An Elastic IP address doesn’t incur charges as long as the following conditions are true:

+- The Elastic IP address is associated with an Amazon EC2 instance.
+- The instance associated with the Elastic IP address is running.
+- The instance has only one Elastic IP address attached to it.